usaid-cs/yesterday-i-learned/biology.md

 1. Phytophotodermatitis: ["Citrus juices such as lime and lemon cause the skin to become hypersensitive to UV rays, leading to severe burns as a result."](https://en.wikipedia.org/wiki/Phytophotodermatitis)
 1. ["Pork is (also) naturally trans fat free."](http://www.eatrightontario.ca/en/Articles/Cooking-Food-Preparation/Cooking-with-Pork--Nutrition,-safety,-handling,-storage.aspx)
 1. Protein deficiency can [enlarge your stomach](https://en.wikipedia.org/wiki/Kwashiorkor) (at least if you are an African child).
-1. [Parrot fish][wikipedia 173] make a [mucous cocoon](http://i.imgur.com/Wfsuq4E.jpg) at night to protect against predators and/or blood parasites.
+1. [Parrot fish](https://en.wikipedia.org/wiki/Parrotfish#Mucus) make a [mucous cocoon](http://i.imgur.com/Wfsuq4E.jpg) at night to protect against predators and/or blood parasites.
 1. [The anus is more resistant to bacteria than the rest of the body is](https://www.reddit.com/r/askscience/comments/squri/how_come_when_when_you_wipe_to_hard_after_going/).
 1. Chickens *do* ["lay eggs out of their anus"](http://www.motherrisingbirth.com/2011/08/wisdom-wednesday-chicken-egg-exit.html) (cloaca), but since the cloaca turns inside out (v. pinksock) when laying eggs, the poop and egg don't come into contact.
 1. [Snails have brain parasites.
 Turtles give you colds.](https://www.reddit.com/r/pics/comments/5rqbxq/this_is_a_weirdlooking_rabbit/dd9itc8/?context=10000) Maybe more.